-The East Coast Greenway is a collaborative effort that has attracted more than $1 billion in public investment in its first 25 years.
+The East Coast Greenway is a collaborative effort that has attracted more than $2 billion in public investment since 1991.
 The dream of a 3,000-mile protected biking and walking route represents a commitment to public health, environmental sustainability, economic development, and civic engagement.
 Together, we are connecting people to nature and communities via a safe, accessible Greenway.

 The study, "Investing in Our Future: Quantifying the Impact of Completing the East Coast Greenway in the Delaware River Watershed" was prepared by NV5 and EConsult Solutions in March 2019.
 The report's key finding: Completing the East Coast Greenway in the Greater Philadelphia region would mean $3 billion in public health, environmental, and economic benefits.

 The East Coast Greenway Alliance commissioned a study in 2017 to put numbers on what we know to be true: Greenways are good for economic growth.
 Prepared by Alta Planning + Design and sponsored by GSK, the report finds that the East Coast Greenway generates $90 million in total benefits annually for the Triangle region, from gains in health and the environment to transportation and access benefits, economic gains, and increased property values.

 The Capital Trails Coalition, in partnership with a team of experts, spent two years developing an impact report to quantify the economic, health, and environmental benefits of our region’s 881 mile multi-use trail network.
 A key hub of the East Coast Greenway, Washington DC region is uniquely positioned to have the best trails system in the nation.